 In energy and industry, we're seeing smart meters, remote tank monitoring, and electric vehicle-charging stations.
 Smart cities are deploying the IoT to create connected lighting, traffic management systems and smart transit systems.
 Precision agriculture is leading to greater crop yields and lower costs, and creating efficiencies that have a positive impact on the environment

 .
 And in retail settings, the IoT is dramatically improving everything from smart ATMs to digital signs and kiosks.

-When it comes to IoT hardware the underlying infrastructure that brings the Internet of Things to life Digi offers the vital IoT devices for your application development, or closely partners with key suppliers.
-The IoT devices we will discuss in this blog post include the following:
+When it comes to IoT hardware and connectivity – the underlying infrastructure that brings the Internet of Things to life – Digi offers the vital IoT devices for your application development, or closely partners with key suppliers.
+The IoT device examples we will discuss in this blog post include the following: